 How to Set Up a Kanban Board

-Now that we’ve answered the question of what a Kanban board is, you’re ready to follow our five-step process on how to use a Kanban board and set up a simple visual workflow for your team.
+Now that we’ve answered the question of what a Kanban board is, you’re ready to follow our four-step process on how to use a Kanban board and set up a simple visual workflow for your team.
 Remember that the best way to design a board that suits your needs is to use it and adjust as you become more familiar with the process.

 - Identify your workflow: The first step to creating a Kanban board is understanding how you work, from initiation to completion.
 Break down this process into distinct stages, becoming your board columns.
 Next, assign a unique color to different project types, such as preparing customer orders or handling customer returns, so you can easily distinguish between projects.